If you have a lawyer

-- See A Guide to Procedures in Family Court, which describes all the steps in a family law case and tells you what to do at each step.
+- See A Guide to Procedures in Family Court describes all the steps in a family law case and tells you what to do at each step.

-- Before asking for a custody or access order, consult A Self-Help Guide: How-to-Complete Form 35.1, which walks you through the steps involved in completing this form.
+- Before asking for a parenting order, consult A Self-Help Guide: How-to-Complete Form 35.1, which walks you through the steps involved in completing this form.
 Note that as of July 2021, this resource talks about “custody and access”.

-On the Ontario Court Services website you can find every family court form you will need for your case.
+On the Ontario Court Forms site you can find every family court form you will need for your case.
 You can download and print the files from the website, then fill in the forms on your own or with the help of your legal advocate.

 Learn more about other supports, like the Luke’s Place Virtual Legal Clinic, and ones in your community, such as Family Court Support Workers and court-related services, that can help you with affidavits.
 It will also be helpful to review the sections of this site that discuss court documents and safety planning.